 - This may be straightforward.
 It’s like having an image of the particle path.

 - As the photon size gets smaller with energy the shell still produces the orthogonal electromagnetic field.
 Little tiny fast waves are at the highest energies prior to decay or phase change.

 - What exactly determines the permittivity and permeability of any medium?
 Is it related to the shell energy of spacetime aether?
 What about the shell energy of other matter-energy?
 Well, we know that it will already be continuously mirrored in spacetime æther.
 So, yes, it would be logical that permittivity and permeability are related to the energy of the spacetime æther.

 - How shall this be approached mathematically?
 Analytically or via computer simulation?
 Probably both.
 I would imagine closed form solutions are possible for straightforward situations like constant energy spacetime æther.
 The solution likely has various quantized harmonics, some imaginary numbers to rotate the waves polarization, Maxwell’s equations, and classical mechanics.

 This post has been an introduction to how NPQG solves the age old wave-particle duality issue.
 Which is it?
 Wave?
 Particle?
 QM says wave.
 GR takes no stance.
 The answer is BOTH.
-The immutable Planck radius electrino and positrino point charges trace out wave equations in particle shells and generate electromagnetic fields.
+The immutable electrino and positrino point charges trace out wave equations in particle assemblies and generate electromagnetic fields.

 J Mark Morris : San Diego : California